-Each executive retention agreement terminates on the earliest to occur of (a) July 31, 2018, (b) the first anniversary of a change in control, and (c) our payment of all amounts due to the specified executive following a change in control.
-Each agreement is subject to automatic renewal on August 1 of each year, unless we give notice of termination at least six months prior to the renewal date.
+Each Amended Agreement terminates on the earliest to occur of (a) July 31, 2020, (b) the first anniversary of a change in control, and (c) our payment of all amounts due to the executive following a change in control.
+Each Amended Agreement is subject to automatic renewal on August 1 of each year, beginning August 1, 2020, unless we give notice of termination at least six months prior to the renewal date.